Ircam-Partiels/PartielsPy/README.md

 # Export the Document as CSV and JPEG
 partiels.export(document, "path/to/output", ExportConfig(format=ExportConfig.Formats.JSON))

-# Save the Document to an XML (.ptldoc) file for later
+# Save the Document to a ptldoc file for later
 document.save("path/to/save/file.ptldoc")
 ```